agentOrange002/wp4/content/projects/ChromeExtension.md

 showInProjects: true
 ---

-Initially started the custom chrome extension scaffolding and partially delivered all the requirements and task provided by my Team Leader.
-The Plugin API Chrome Extension 2.0 is our alternative tool for managing and process the data from our webscraper.
+It's a custom chrome extension that can be use to scrape some data in some specific web sources.
+It allows users, supports and administrators to manage the data and values.
+It also has an autofill feature that automatically scrape data from sources.